rayanirban/resmatching_edits/README.md

 There are two workflows depending on whether you want to train from scratch or use pre-trained checkpoints.

+> Metrics are reproducible from provided checkpoints.
+Full retraining may produce slight variance due to non-deterministic operations.

 ---

 ### Option A — Train from scratch